B-AROL-O/ARNEIS/docs/howto/howto-getting-started-foundriesio.md

 ![2022-04-30-0911-fio-factories-test-fio-raspi4.png](../images/2022-04-30-0911-fio-factories-test-fio-raspi4.png)

+### Inspect the built system images

-If you click on tab "Targets" you will find the list of completed runs
+If you click on tab "Targets" you will find the list of completed builds:

 ![2022-05-11-1159-fio-targets.png](../images/2022-05-11-1159-fio-targets.png)

-As an example, click on version "2" to display details
+As an example, click on version "2" to display the details of this specific target build:

 ![2022-05-11-1202-fio-target-details.png](../images/2022-05-11-1202-fio-target-details.png)

-If you expand the "Runs" panel
+If you expand the "Runs" panel you have access to the build artifacts:

 ![2022-05-11-1205-fio-target-run-details.png](../images/2022-05-11-1205-fio-target-run-details.png)

-You may also click on each artifact to display its contents.
+Click on a specific artifact to display its contents.

-Click on tab "Devices" to display the list of registered devices.
+### Install the `fioctl` tool

 Install the `fioctl` tool following the instructions at <https://docs.foundries.io/latest/getting-started/install-fioctl/index.html> - for instance, on Linux